Mirantis/mke-docs/content/docs/operations/cloudprovider/cloudprovider.md

 ## Creating an NLB with AWS Cloud Provider

-Here is an example of how to use cloud provider AWS to create a Network Load Balancer (NLB) in your MKE cluster.
+An example is offered below of how to use cloud provider AWS to create a Network Load Balancer (NLB) in your MKE cluster.

-Once you have enabled the cloud provider in your MKE configuration, and applied the mke configuration, you can create an NLB using the following steps:
+Once you have enabled the cloud provider through the MKE configuration file and have applied it, you can create an NLB as follows:

 1. Create a sample nginx deployment: